OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 Syntax
 ======

-OpenModelica provides specific annotations to allow the optimisation problem to be described, as an alternative to the use of Optimica language.
+OpenModelica provides specific annotations to allow the optimization problem to be described, as an alternative to the use of Optimica language.
 They are listed and commented below.

 -  *Request for an optimization*.
 We must use two simulation flags and a command line option.
-These can conveniently be inserted into the code, to avoitd selecting them manually all the time, as follows:
+These can conveniently be inserted into the code, to avoid selecting them manually all the time, as follows:

    .. code-block :: modelica